LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

    <https://docs.python.org/3/library/__main__.html>`_.
 Crappy might not run if
    you don't wrap your code in this statement !

-In addition to the Fake Machine, we also need a :ref:`Recorder` Block for saving the data, and two :ref:`Grapher` Blocks for plotting it.
-There will also be a :ref:`Generator` Block for driving the Fake Machine.
-The usage of the most used Blocks is detailed in :ref:`the next section <2.
-The most used Blocks>`.
+In addition to the Fake Machine, we also need a :ref:`Recorder <crappy_docs/blocks:recorder>` Block for saving the data, and two :ref:`Grapher <crappy_docs/blocks:grapher>` Blocks for plotting it.
+There will also be a :ref:`Generator <crappy_docs/blocks:generator>` Block for driving the Fake Machine.
+The usage of the most used Blocks is detailed in :ref:`the next section <tutorials/getting_started:2. the most used blocks>`.
 In our specific example, the script could be as follows :

 .. literalinclude:: /downloads/getting_started/crappy_syntax.py